Tustin | 07/10/2017-07/21/2017

 Kelsey Weston, Writing Ranger (Middle School)

 Kelsey Weston is a middle school math and science teacher at Vista Heritage, who misses reading novels and creative writing during the school year.
 She has a Masters in Education from USC and a Bachelors in Social and Behavioral Sciences from Seton Hall University.
-This is her first session at Adventures in Writing Camp and she is very excited!
+This is her second summer with Adventures in Writing Camp and she is very excited!
 Feel free to ask her to sing some Disney songs with you, because she probably knows most or all of the words.
 She enjoys being transported to far away places to play quidditch with Harry, dig holes with Stanley Yelnets, and float down the river with Huckleberry.

 Carrie Nichols, Writing Ranger (1st Grade)